kosmits-ai/TheCrimePoirot/README.md

 2. Select `Update DataBase` or `CreateDatabase` depend on your needs.

 ### How to use runtime runsc?
-Using runsc of gVisor is optional.We recommend runsc on tool's services for a better security protection.If you want to run sandboxed containers follow the following:
+Using runsc of gVisor is optional.We recommend runsc on tool's services for a better security protection.
+Linux OS needed.
+If you want to run sandboxed containers follow the following:
 1. Install gVisor runsc based on the [installation guide](https://gvisor.dev/docs/user_guide/install/).
 2. Define static IPs for services in order to communicate with each other.
 3. Follow [networking guide from Gvisor](https://gvisor.dev/docs/user_guide/networking/) in `/etc/docker/daemon.json`